 Note that your standard OrgVue permissions still apply and you will need the minimum of 'User' set as your role.

 In each of the documented uses below, replace [orgvue] with the appropriate address i.e. ‘orgvue.eu-west’ , depending on the physical environment you are trying to access.

 Because in each instance the OrgVue server is being accessed direct, you will need to state the tenant ID of your tenant within the URL, i.e. replace [tenantID] with your Tenant ID.

-The tenant ID may be a non-published anonymous set of alphanumeric symbols, but the first specimen (below) provides a lookup of all tenant IDs and names to which you have access.
+The tenant ID may be a non-published anonymous set of alphanumeric symbols, and Section 1 below provides a lookup of all tenant IDs and names to which you have access.

 1: List Accessible Tenants